 Teachers are always encouraged to also use IRIS as a tool to support their own CPD.
 These videos would not necessarily be shared as they are just a ‘work in progress’ for the member of staff.

 SLT carefully monitor and evaluate the use of IRIS throughout the year.
 This is an ongoing process.
 This is mainly due to the fact that it needs staff participation in order to be successful.
 Therefore, the SLT regularly gather staff opinions and feelings towards using IRIS.
 This is done through arranging time to review practice each half term in staff meetings.
 Feedback has shown that IRIS is successfully having an impact on developing the confidence of staff to use the video technology to support their CPD.
 This in turn is having a strong impact on teaching and learning across school.

 Due to the success of using IRIS in school, the percentage of outstanding teaching observed in school has risen from 7% to 22%.
 The percentage of good teaching observed in school has risen from 70% to 95%.
 The percentage of children working at or above age related expectations within maths, reading and writing has also improved in all year groups.

 The effectiveness of IRIS technology at Diamond Wood Community Academy has also been recognised by others.
-Our assistant head teacher Mrs Price won ‘Inspirational teacher of the year’ award at the Examiner School Awards in 2018.
+Our Assistant Head Teacher Mrs Price won ‘Inspirational teacher of the year’ award at the Examiner School Awards.
 This was mainly for her implementation and leadership of using IRIS in school to support teaching and learning.
 This was written about in our local newspaper.

 What Our Team Members Say About IRIS Technology